gregorulm/diablo/readme.txt

 old age, it is as captivating to play as ever.
 The game is nowadays considered abandonware.
 Blizzard no longer officially supports it, but with fan-made patches it can be made to run under modern versions of Windows.
-I have used the patch available at [1], which works quite well, apart from very rare crashes.
+I have used the patch available at [1], which works quite well, apart from rare crashes.
 Playing Diablo on a virtual machine is an alternative.

 [1] https://github.com/elishacloud/dxwrapper/wiki/Diablo (cf. Diablo-fix.zip)